-With our new escape game “The Heist” around the corner, we thought we’d take a look at some of the UK’s largest and most famous heists, some of which provided inspiration for our room and others that shocked us.
+With our new escape game “The Heist” around the corner, we thought we’d take a look at some of the UK’s largest and most famous heists.
+Some provided inspiration for our room and others that shocked us.

 Arguably the UK’s most famous heist, the Great Train Robbery was a meticulously planned caper; one which was very fruitful…almost.
 On the 8th August 1963, a gang of 15 men stole nearly £2.6 million worth of notes from a post office train travelling from Glasgow to London.

-Using information from a man known only as “The Ulsterman”, the group set out to rob a travelling post-office train which was believed to be carrying nearly £3 million in its high-value package carriage.
-Usually, the train would “only” be carrying around £300 000 in the carriage, but the previous weekend had been a Bank Holiday which meant there was much more money travelling down to London than usual.
+Using information from a man known only as “The Ulsterman”, the group set out to rob a travelling post-office train.
+The train was believed to be carrying nearly £3 million in its high-value package carriage.
+Usually, the train would “only” be carrying around £300 000, but the previous weekend had been a Bank Holiday which meant there was much more money travelling down to London than usual.

 Worth a Watch: